felipegb94/academic-theme-webpage/content/publication/gutierrez-2019-systems/index.md

 # }

 title: "Systems, methods and, media for encoding and decoding signals used in time of flight imaging"
-authors: [Felipe Gutierrez, Mohit Gupta,Andreas Velten,Eric Breitbach,Shree K. Nayar]
+authors: [Felipe Gutierrez-Barragan, Mohit Gupta,Andreas Velten,Eric Breitbach,Shree K. Nayar]
 date: 2019-01-01
 doi: ""